kiwi0fruit/ultimate-question/articles/evaluating_terminal_values.md

 *Are you aware of any other ways to evaluate terminal values?*

 P.S.
-Basically, that was a recap of a more poetic and “old school” article that I've written: [Applying Universal Darwinism to evaluation of goals and values](https://github.com/kiwi0fruit/ultimate-question/blob/master/articles/dxb.md).
+Basically, that was a recap of a more poetic and “old school” article that I've written: [Applying Universal Darwinism to evaluation of Terminal values](https://github.com/kiwi0fruit/ultimate-question/blob/master/articles/dxb.md).
 But it doesn't add anything important to the question of this post.